Another Word For PROCESSED

 Verb : (intransitive) To act as a broker; to mediate in a sale or transaction.

-Verb : (transitive) To act as a broker in; to arrange or negotiate.
+Verb : (transitive) To act as a broker in; to bring about through brokering or negotiation; to arrange or negotiate.

 brought